EricUniqueUsername/QGIS-Documentation/docs/training_manual/basic_map/symbology.rst

 :abbr:`★★★ (Advanced level)` Try Yourself:
 ...............................................................................

-Geometry generator are just another symbol level.
-Try to add another :guilabel:`Simple fill` underneath the :guilabel:`Geometry generator` one.
+The geometry generator simply produces another symbol level.
+Now try adding another :guilabel:`Simple fill` underneath the :guilabel:`Geometry generator` one.

 Change also the appearance of the Simple marker of the Geometry generator symbology.